vflopez77/stock-analysis/README.md

 The Stock Analysis code used a number of loops to produce the desired results.
 By refactoring the code, we may be able to improve its performance.
 To this end, we have rewritten the VBA script to use arrays to store the data for each ticker requiring only one loop through the data.
 We will measure the performance of the script using timers to see the effect of the refactoring.
 Refactoring the code to make it as efficient as possible will allow us to scale the application and handle larger datasets.

 ### Results
-The refactored code produced the same results as the original code.
+The refactored code produced the same data results as the original code:

-Here is the output:

 <img src=/Resources/Refactored_Output_2017.png></img>
 <img src=/Resources/Refactored_Output_2018.png></img>

-The timings for the refactored code were about 7 times faster than the original code.
+However, the timings for the refactored code were about 7 times faster than the original code.

 Original and Refactored Timings for 2017: